How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 Rump

-• Where it’s from: The hindquarter, large working muscle.
+• Where it’s from: The hindquarter, a large working muscle.

-• Flavour & texture: Bold beefy flavour, firmer bite.
+• Flavour and texture: Bold beefy flavour, firmer bite.

 • Best cooking method: High-heat sear, best served medium-rare to keep tenderness.
 A budget-friendly crowd-pleaser.